ros2/design/articles/101_build_tool.md

 The necessary up front development effort for `catkin_tools` to achieve the goals described for  *Bouncy* would distract the ROS 2 team from spending their time on feature development and bug fixing of ROS 2 itself.

-While the short term advantages are certainly a main reason why we decided in favor of `colcon` they are not the only ones.
+While the short term advantages are certainly a main reason for the decision in favor of `colcon` they are not the only ones.
 The cleaner architecture, modularity and extensibility as well as Python 3.5 code base will be valuable long term benefits when developing this tool in the future.
 The separation of the build tool name from the supported build systems as well as the separation from being a "ROS-only" tool will hopefully also help users to understand the difference and attract new users and potential contributors.